Pricing Bermudan options using regression trees/random forests: Introduction

 \section{Introduction}

 Bermudan options are very widespread in financial markets.
 Their valuation adds a challenge of optimal stopping determination in comparison to European options.
 Bermudan options offer the investor the possibility to exercise his option at any date of his choice among a certain number of dates prior to the option expiry, called exercise dates.
 Naturally, the option holder will have to find the most optimal date to exercise.
 To do so, at each exercise date, he will compare the payoff of the immediate exercise to the expected value of continuation of the option and decide to exercise only if the immediate exercise value is the highest.
 We can formulate this problem as a dynamic programming equation, where the main difficulty comes from the computation of the conditional expectation representing the expected continuation value of the option.
 Many papers have discussed this issue, starting with regression-based algorithms; see for example \citep{Tsitsiklis} and \citep{carriere}.
 Also, in this category falls the most commonly used method for pricing Bermudan options which is the Least Squares Method (LSM) presented by Longstaff and Schwarz in \citep{LongstaffSchwarz} where the conditional expectation is estimated by a least squares regression of the post realized payoffs from continuation on some basis functions of the state variables (usually polynomial functions).
+Alternatively, an approximately optimal but interpretable policy can be obtained as the solution to a sample average approximation problem, see~\cite{ciocan2022interpretable}.
 Another class of algorithms focuses on quantization approaches, see for example \citep{Bally}.
 The algorithm consists in computing the conditional expectations by projecting the diffusion on some optimal grid.
 We also have a class of duality based methods that give an upper bound on the option value for a given exercise policy by adding a quantity that penalizes the incorrect exercise decisions made by the sub-optimal policy, see for example \citep{rogers}, \citep{Broadie} and \citep{chaos}.
 The last class of algorithms is based on machine learning techniques.
-For example, using Neural networks to estimate the continuation values in \citep{kohler} or more recently in \citep{Lelong}, or using Gaussian process regression as in \citep{Ludkovski}.
+Deep learning has been widely used to solve stochastic control problems \cite{DBLP:journals/corr/HanE16} or their PDE formulation \cite{han2018solving}.
+Neural networks can also be used to estimate the continuation values as in \citep{kohler, han2018solving, Lelong} or the boundary \citep{reppen2022neural}.
+The continuation value can also be approximated using Gaussian processes as in \citep{Ludkovski}.
 Our solution falls in this last category of algorithms.
 We examine Bermudan options' prices when the continuation values' estimation is done using regression trees or random forests.